Text by Laura Netz

 The art installation KIMA: Noise consists of several immersive environments where the audience can experience noise on different levels.
 In the main space of Tate Exchange we can draw the trajectories of sound on a touch screen, and these ‘graphic scores’ will be translated into a spatial sound experience: the geometries of drawings will transform into the movement of sound across the space.

 Facing the ‘Shard’, a visual installation will transform real-time sounds from four sources captured in four different locations outside of Tate Modern and augment them into a projection piece.
 Here we are exploring how sound affects our well-being – noises are interfering with urban representations, affecting its environment with intensity, attack and amplitude of sounds.

 In a separate space, the audience can ‘feel’ the lower frequencies contained in urban noise through their bodies through an array of subwoofers, contrasted by silence.
 On top of the main installation, we are inviting the audience to contribute with their understanding of sound through an interactive word-cloud that they can contribute to.
 Visitors can send us a couple of words describing their experience of ‘urban noise’ and participate in this projection piece.

 How does KIMA: Noise explore the effects of urban noise on citizens?

-We are doing all of this through our art installation, various techniques of engagement, but also through talks and a workshop with communities.
+We are doing all of this through our art installation, and various techniques of engagement, but also through talks and a workshop with communities.
 We are also interviewing scientists about their research and various projects and making this knowledge visible through our installation and a publication of a book which we are preparing for the Tate Exchange event.

 You are encouraging the audience to participate in the installation.
 Can you explain what active listening is?

 Active listening includes a great deal of openness and attention.
-Of course, it relates to opening our ears more, which sometimes means to close our eyes.
+Of course, it relates to opening our ears more, which sometimes means closing our eyes.
 However, in the case of KIMA: Noise as with our other projects, it also means opening other senses and perceiving sound through its various expressions and means.